noiseprotocol/noise_spec/noise.md

 The following conventions are recommended but not required:

+ * **Protocol naming**:  The protocol name should consist of three underscore-separated fields that identify the ciphersuite, the handshake pattern, and the application protocol.
+For example:

+ `"Noise255/ChaChaPoly_HandshakeXX_ExampleProto"`

+ `"Noise448/AES-GCM_BoxX_ExampleFileEncryption"`

  * **Branch and length fields**:  All messages are preceded with a 1-byte branch number, then a 2-byte little endian unsigned integer indicating the length of the message.
 Branch number zero indicates the default or "no branch" state.
- Any other value requires the recipient to process the branch as per Section 4.3).
-Sending data too large to fit into a single payload requires sending a stream of messages (see next bullet).
+ Any other value requires the recipient to process the branch as per Section 4.3.
+Payloads are kept small to support streaming APIs where data is incrementally authenticated.
+Sending more data than fits in one payload requires a stream of messages (see next bullet).

  * **Stream termination**: If application messages send a stream of data, branch number 0 means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.

  * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding bytes.
+Padding is applied to both handshake messages and application messages.
  This provides a consistent way to pad ciphertexts to a fixed length.

  * **Handshake extensions**:  The payload in any handshake message is parsed as a sequence of extensions, where each extension contains a 1-byte type field,